GetWellClinic/gofetchrover/docs/mule.md

 ./mule setup
 ```

-This command generates a `LabProperties.properties` file in the `volumes` directory.
-The file includes all the keys found in `volumes/keys`.
+This command generates a new `LabProperties.properties` file in the `volumes` directory.
+The file includes all the OSCAR key pairs found in `volumes/keys`.

 ### Configuration